topcoder-platform/u-bahn-api/README.md

 - ATTRIBUTE_GROUP_PIPELINE_ID: The pipeline id for enrichment with attribute group.
 Default is `attributegroup-pipeline`
 - SKILL_PROVIDER_PIPELINE_ID: The pipeline id for enrichment with skill provider.
 Default is `skillprovider-pipeline`
 - USER_PIPELINE_ID: The pipeline id for enrichment of user details.
 Default is `user-pipeline`
+- ATTRIBUTE_GROUP_ENRICH_POLICYNAME: The enrich policy for attribute group.
+Default is `attributegroup-policy`
+- SKILL_PROVIDER_ENRICH_POLICYNAME: The enrich policy for skill provider.
+Default is `skillprovider-policy`
+- ROLE_ENRICH_POLICYNAME: The enrich policy for role.
+Default is `role-policy`
+- ACHIEVEMENT_PROVIDER_ENRICH_POLICYNAME: The enrich policy for achievement provider.
+Default is `achievementprovider-policy`
+- SKILL_ENRICH_POLICYNAME: The enrich policy for skill.
+Default is `skill-policy`
+- ATTRIBUTE_ENRICH_POLICYNAME: The enrich policy for skill.
+Default is `attribute-policy`

 For `ES.DOCUMENTS` configuration, you will find multiple other configurations below it.
 Each has default values that you can override using the environment variables